fidelis452/Website-phishing-detection/README.md

 XGBoost
 Support Vector Machines
 All these models are trained on the dataset and evaluation of the model is done with the test dataset.
 The elaborate details of the models & its training are mentioned in Phishing Website Detection_Models & Training.ipynbOpen In Colab

-Presentation
-The short video presentaion for this project is @ https://youtu.be/I1refTZp-pg.
-The slide presentaion used in this video is Phishing Website Detection by Machine Learning Techniques Presentation.pdf

 End Results
 From the obtained results of the above models, XGBoost Classifier has highest model performance of 86.4%.
 So the model is saved to the file 'XGBoostClassifier.pickle.dat'